Transforming Juvenile Probation

 Over the past two decades, juvenile justice systems in the United States have seen significant advancements—juvenile arrest rates have dropped to historical lows, and incarceration rates have been halved.
 Despite these gains, however, recidivism rates remain unacceptably high for youth under system supervision, and resources invested in supervision and services have not consistently produced improved outcomes.

-A key reason that jurisdictions struggle to improve outcomes for youth in the juvenile justice system may be that the most common disposition—probation—remains largely unexamined and unchanged.
-Although some states and locales have made efforts to employ more research-based supervision strategies, few have fundamentally shifted the role of probation toward one that promotes personal growth and long-term success of youth.
+A key reason that jurisdictions struggle to improve outcomes for youth in the youth juvenile justice system may be that the most common disposition—probation—remains largely unexamined and unchanged.
+Although some states and locales have made efforts to employ more research-based supervision strategies, few have fundamentally shifted the role of probation toward one that promotes the personal growth and long-term success of youth.

 Once on probation, youth face a litany of rules and orders disconnected from the offense as well as system responses that are counterproductive, such as being detained for technical violations despite not presenting increased dangers to public safety.
 Further, as an overarching issue, current probation practice often fails to provide positive youth development opportunities that assist youth in achieving the developmental milestones of adolescence and perpetuates racial and ethnic disparities.
+Youth justice systems cannot expect to improve public safety and youth outcomes, employ resources more efficiently, or reduce the disparate treatment of youth of color by simply making minor adjustments to current approaches.

 Curriculum

-The Transforming Juvenile Probation Certificate Program is a five-day period of intensive instruction, discussion, and planning for jurisdictions that seek to fundamentally transform their approach to probation in order to improve public safety and outcomes for youth in the juvenile justice system.
-Participant teams will receive instruction from researchers, policymakers, and practitioners, as well as guidance from CJJR and Casey, to develop and implement a Capstone Project advancing system-wide reform in their jurisdiction.
+The Transforming Juvenile Probation Certificate Program is a four-day period of intensive instruction, discussion, and planning for jurisdictions that seek to fundamentally transform their approach to probation in order to improve public safety and outcomes for youth in the juvenile justice system.
+Participating teams will receive instruction from researchers, policymakers, and practitioners, as well as guidance from CJJR and Casey, to develop and implement a Capstone Project advancing system-wide reform in their jurisdiction.

 Specific training modules will cover the following topics:

 Achieving better outcomes for youth and improving public safety requires a fundamental shift in probation culture and practice.
-This new vision of probation includes reshaping approaches to focus on promoting youth’s personal growth, positive behavior changes, and long-term success.
+This new vision of probation demands reshaping approaches to focus on promoting youth’s personal growth, positive behavior changes, and long-term success.
 It also requires incorporating the core principles of fairness and equity, positive youth development, and empowerment of youth, families, and communities.

 Achieving system-wide transformation requires agencies and leaders who are committed to implementing a strategic approach to organizational change.
 This session will highlight key elements of effective transformation, including using research and data to evaluate and inform practice, empowering staff at all levels to become champions of probation transformation, utilizing staff training and targeted communication approaches to facilitate staff and stakeholder buy-in, and implementing ongoing efforts to promote sustainability and quality improvement.